- The Microsoft Arc Touch Mouse not working properly might be a matter of system settings or device updates.

 - If you have rechargeable batteries, try charging them again.

-- Now check if you have any available updates to the operating system.
+- In the Windows Updates tab, check if you have any available updates to the operating system.

 - If you have available updates, you need to make them and reboot the operating system.